junxit/us-congress-bills-111/metadata.md

 - 2009-11-19 — The previous question was ordered pursuant to the rule. (consideration: CR H13308)
 - 2009-11-20 — Received in the Senate.
 - 2009-12-24 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-01-20 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 252.